skorokithakis/shortuuid/README.rst

 To install ``shortuuid`` you need:

-* Python 2.5 or later in the 2.x line (earlier than 2.6 not tested).
+* Python 2.5 or later in the 2.x line (earlier than 2.6 not tested), or any 3.x.

 If you have the dependencies, you have multiple options of installation: